Piyush1411/ASDE/README.md

 The task is to identify the bugs in the script, fix them and share the new script.
 Only one of the two scripts required Python.
 Hint: You can correct the script by only changing 3-4 characters.

-# Script (Python)
+### Script (Python)

 def compute(n):
     if n < 10:                  // Square Calculation
         out = n ** 2
     elif n < 20:                // Factorial Calculation
         out = 1
-        for i in range(1, n-10):  //last element should be n-10 not n-11
+        for i in range(1, n-10):// last element should be n-10 not n-11
             out *= i
     Else:                      // Sum Calculation
         lim = n - 20
         out = lim * lim       // instead these 3 lines
         out = out - lim      // we can use sum function out = out / 2
     print(out)